 Although there’s anxiety about Greece’s economic conflict, reports of protests and those, don’t let it stop you.
 It’s not the whole of Greece after all.
 Strikes and demonstrations are on certain areas and you can always avoid being hassled by going to the other islands that comprise the beauty of the peninsula.

-Here are some more things you can put on your checklist when exploring Corfu, aside from its literary importance.
+Here are some more places you can visit, things you can put on your checklist when exploring Corfu, aside from its literary importance.

 Some of the more prominent beaches to enjoy in Corfu are Canal D’Amour, Paleokastritsa, Kalamionas Beach, Arillas and Sidari.
 Blue and white – the colors of the Grecian flag is reminiscent of all these pristine shores.
 If you’re looking for a more secluded and less-crowded coast, try Kassiopi.
 There maybe really isn’t much to do except to drink in the beauty and blueness of the scenery.